 The Australia animal feed market size reached USD 10.7 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 13.7 Billion by 2033, exhibiting a growth rate (CAGR) of 2.82% during 2025-2033.
+Looking forward, the market is projected to reach USD 13.7 Billion by 2033, exhibiting a growth rate (CAGR) of 2.82% during 2025-2033.
 The rising livestock production, increasing demand for high-quality meat, expanding dairy industry, growing awareness of animal nutrition, and advancements in feed technology are augmenting the Australia animal feed market share, supported by government initiatives, export opportunities, and the need for sustainable, efficient feed solutions to meet domestic and international consumption trends.

 Report Attribute